 To make a quick sauce, just stir together a couple of egg yolks, crème fraîche, lemon zest and add some freshly grated parmesan.
 Please don't use the ready prepared sachets of grated parmesan.

 For the full flavour to make this tart extra special, grate from a block of fresh parmesan (even better, Reggiano).

 We have tried this on many occasions using grated Gruyère or Emmental (these are also easy to find ready-grated in the French supermarkets).
 While the latter is also good, as it's lighter than the others, anything like Gruyère or Comté are a little too overwhelming for asparagus, in my humble opinion.

-My husband, Antoine, has been adding it to so many dishes to help naturally rebuild knee cartilage (don't get me started!)
+My husband, Antoine, has been adding ground turmeric to so many dishes to help naturally rebuild knee cartilage (don't get me started!)
 The addition is totally optional but it's such a subtle touch that adds that je ne sais quoi too.

-It’s as easy as an Asparagus Tart!
-Serve hot or warm for either a starter if entertaining or as a light lunch.
+Serve the tart hot or warm from the oven for either a starter if entertaining or as a light lunch or supper.